A Changing Game: Income Funds Deserve a New Look

 From a Specific Audience to Mass Appeal

-While this overall approach may still be valid, the changing investing landscape and the availability of new types of investments in income funds have transformed them into an investing style that provides utility regardless of asset allocation goals, timeline, or income needs.
+From a portfolio allocation standpoint, the changing investing landscape and the availability of new types of investments in income funds have transformed them into an investing style that provides utility regardless of asset allocation goals, timeline, or income needs.

 An Evolved Landscape: How Income Investing Has Changed